 One way of excelling in your first year is to build in a schedule that will guarantee that.
 It’s a good idea to prepare yourself before your first day.
 Don Macaulay of Law Preview explains.
 “A strategy or a study schedule that you must stick with throughout the semester and sort of set a plan of attack for the entire first year and making that decision before you start law school rather than flailing around like most students do throughout the law school experience.
 It’s critical.”

 There is an incredible amount of reading in law school, as UNLV Boyd Law Professor Nancy Rapoport says, “Not only are you reading a lot of pages each night for your classes but you have to have a dictionary right by your other reading because it’s as if law was written in an entirely different language.
 I remember my first night I had to read just a simple four-page case and every other word I had to look up in the legal dictionary.
 So, I think that there is copious amount of reading but the main thing people need to do is figure out their time management skills.
 It’s not just that you need to read the material.
 You need to be able to understand it and you need to be able to divide your time among several different classes.
 So, first thing you should do is build a schedule.
 When are you going to study contracts?
 When are you going to study property?
 When are you going to study civil procedure?
 And equally important to the studying schedule, you really need to build in some stress relief.
 I worked out every single day of law school because it was hard and frustrating and I needed to get my stress out.
-So, you need to read for understanding, you need to build a schedule, and you need to have some YOU time in there so that you stay sane.”
+So, you need to read for understanding, you need to build a schedule, and you need to have some YOU time in there so that you stay sane.
+I found a few ways to cope with the stress, one of those being cannabis.
+Whilst I was studying, I visited an oklahoma city dispensary and decided to get some cannabis to help me relax.
+It really helped calm me down, but I understand that it might not be for everyone.
+Use methods that work for you and stay calm!”

 You have to know your own style of studying as we hear from student, Ashley Brian, who just finished up her first year at Indiana University of Law, Indianapolis.
 “I would go into school at 7:00 AM every day and leave at 6:00 PM.
 During the whole time I was at school, I would get all my reading done for whatever classes that I needed to read for that day whatever my schedule was.
 And then when I got home, I would just enjoy my free time and not worry about school because it really helps.
 And then the next day go back in at 7:00 AM and do the same thing.”